tigerfarm/work/golang/README.md

 + Send the SMS.
 ++ SMS sent, response: {"account_sid":"ACa...3" ... }
 ````
-Note, can make changes to sms.go and rerun immediately.
+Note, like a scripting language, you can make changes to sms.go program and rerun immediately.
 ````
 $ go run sms.go
 ...